Director, Graduate Studies Resource Center

 Office: Library 505

 Omar Hussein has extensive teaching, tutoring, and mentoring experience, including seven years teaching physics and chemistry in LA public schools, and is well-versed in critical pedagogy, culturally-relevant pedagogy, and language acquisition/bilingual education.
 Prior to joining the GSRC, Omar worked as a graduate assistant (GA) in the Department of Comparative World Literature and Classics at CSULB.
 He received both a bachelor's in English literature and a master’s in teaching (MAT) from USC, along with a master’s in English literature and a certificate in technical and professional communication (TPC) from CSULB.

 Office: Library 504 (GSRC)

 Sara Castro has worked at CSULB for over two years.
 She received her bachelor's degree in psychology and is a graduate of the University Honors Program.
 As an undergraduate student, she worked as a co-manager of the Graduate Resource Room in the Department of Psychology.
 She also worked as a research assistant in the department and was Vice President of the Psychology Student Association.
 Sara has worked as a writing tutor at El Camino Community College and at the Writer's Resource Lab at CSULB.
 She started working at the GSRC as an intern in spring 2016, assisting the GSRC staff with data collection, outreach, and events.
-Sara is currently pursuing a master's degree in linguistics and a TESOL certificate.
+Sara is currently pursuing a master's degree in linguistics.